 The three main duties are:

-defend – he will stay in line with his defensive partner and look to break up attacks, mark opposing forwards and prevent the ball from getting into the box;
+Defend – the player will stay in line with his defensive partner and look to break up attacks, mark opposing forwards and prevent the ball from getting into the box;

-stopper – he will push ahead of the defensive line and close down players before they get to the area;
+Stopper – the player will push ahead of the defensive line and close down players before they get to the area;

-cover – he will drop a little deeper and sweep up through balls behind the defensive line.
+Cover – the player will drop a little deeper and sweep up through balls behind the defensive line.